rosettatype/hyperglot/README_database.md

 - `orthographies` (optional): a list of orthographies for the language.
 See orthography entry format below.
 - `speakers` (optional) is a number of L1 speakers.
 Note that this is a number of speakers, not a number of readers.
 Only integer values are allowed.
 If a source lists a range the maximimum of the estimated range is listed.
 - `speakers_date` (optional) is the publication date of the source used for the speakers count.
-- `status` (required, defaults to `living`) the status of the language, may be one of `historical, constructed, living`.
+- `status` (required, defaults to `living`) one of the following:
+  - `living`: a language that is currently in use and has some first-language (L1) speakers,
+  - `historical: a language with no first-language (L1) speakers, or
+  - `constructed`: a language that has been deliberately created, such as Esperanto or Interlingue.
 - `sources` (required) a list of source references used to format the data.
 Please, read the [Criteria for establishing orthographies](#criteria-for-establishing-orthographies) and use APA style to format them.
 - `validity` (required, defaults to `todo`): one of the following:
-  - `todo` for work in progress,
+  - `todo` – an entry that is a work in progress,
-  - `draft` for entries that are complete but have not been sufficiently verified, yet,
+  - `draft`: a complete entry that has not yet been sufficiently verified,
-  - `preliminary` for entries that have been verified by at least two online sources,
+  - `preliminary`: a complete entry that has been verified using two online sources, or
-  - `verified` for entries verified by a reviewer or two authoritative sources.
+  - `verified`: a complete entry that has been verified by a competent reviewer or by two authoritative sources.
 - `note` (optional): a note of any kind
 - `contributors` (optinal, recommended): a list of contributors for this file.
 Typically, a contributor would be a person using sources to provide valid data rather their own knowledge of the language.
 - `reviewers` (optional): a reviewer is typically a competent speaker or a linguist, essentially a contributor that vouches, at the time of their edit, for the data validity with their own expertise.
 A person is either a contributor or a reviewer.